-Ultimately, any restrictions on surrogacy contracts may disproportionately affect cisgender male same-sex couples seeking to become parents because they are more likely to need another person to act as a surrogate.
-For instance, laws banning or limiting compensation for surrogacy reduce the bargaining power of couples seeking to engage a surrogate, which laws will therefore disproportionately impact the ability of cisgender male same-sex couples to access ART.
-Additionally, the inability to contract against the surrogate asserting parental rights results in a potentially uncertain outcome for couples using a surrogate.
-While this uncertainty is also present for heterosexual couples, the added stigma of homophobia creates disproportionate concern for cisgender male same-sex couples using ART.
-Moreover, restrictions like the Utah law prohibiting the surrogates from donating an egg further complicate the situation because cisgender male same-sex couples must seek out one individual to serve as a surrogate and another to donate an egg.309 Thus, as greater restrictions make surrogacy more difficult to obtain, fewer same-sex couples will be able to utilize reproductive technology to fulfill their desire to become parents.
+couples using ART.
+Moreover, restrictions like the Utah law prohibiting the surrogates from donating an egg further complicate the situation because cisgender male same-sex couples must seek out one individual to serve as a surrogate and another to donate an egg.
+Thus, as greater restrictions make surrogacy more difficult to obtain, fewer same-sex couples will be able to utilize reproductive technology to fulfill their desire to become parents.